-The P0603 trouble code is triggered when there is an internal fault in the Keep Alive Memory Module (KAM), or the power/ground supply is faulty.
-When you are driving the vehicle, your engine control unit is getting information from a lot of sensors on the engine.
-The engine control unit is feeling how you are driving your car and optimizing the fuel and timing from it.
-The Keep Alive Memory Module (KAM) is used to store these parameters to optimize your fuel economy and other optimizations from your driving.
+The P0603 error code is triggered when an internal error occurs in the Keep-Alive Memory Module (KAM) or the current/ground supply is faulty.
+While you are driving the vehicle, your engine control unit receives information from many sensors on the engine.
+The engine control unit senses how you are driving your car and uses this information to optimise fuel and timing.
+The KAM is used to store these parameters to optimize fuel consumption and other optimizations while driving.

-The P0603 trouble code is a generic trouble code, and it does apply to all makes and models from 1996.
+The P0603 error code is a general error code that applies to all makes and models from 1996 onwards.

-If you disconnect a battery terminal and remove the power supply to the KAM memory, it will erase the KAM memory and the car will go into default mode without the optimizations again and it has to start over to learn it again.
-Every time you are starting your car, the engine control unit is trying to read the memory from the KAM.
-If it can’t read the memory for several times/tries, it will trigger the P0603 trouble code.
-If your car is getting P0603 your engine will run in default mode and not optimize/learn from your driving.
+If you disconnect a battery terminal and cut off the power to the KAM memory, the KAM memory is erased and the vehicle returns to standard mode without the optimizations and must be restarted to learn it again.
+Each time you start your vehicle, the engine control unit attempts to read the memory from the KAM.
+If it cannot read the memory for a number of attempts, it triggers the P0603 error code.
+If your vehicle receives P0603, your engine runs in standard mode and does not optimise/learn from your driving style.

 |Code||Description||Common Causes||Possible Solutions|

 |P0603||Internal Control Module Keep Alive Memory Error||Low Battery Voltage |

 Loose battery terminal connection

 Internal memory fault in Engine Control Unit (ECM)